What Is Financial Stress? 6 Key Symptoms and How to Deal with It

 Sarah Johnson, MD

-The significance of financial stress extends far beyond your bank account, as leading institutions like the American Psychological Association highlight its profound effects on both your financial stability and your mental well-being.
+The significance of financial stress extends far beyond your bank account, as the American Psychological Association documents extensively across its annual Stress in America surveys, financial pressure has profound effects on both mental and physical health - affecting housing decisions, family planning, relationship conflict, and long-term wellbeing.
 Understanding this link between finance and stress is the first step toward breaking the cycle.

 In this article, you’ll learn what is financial stress?, how it affects you, and practical steps for dealing with financial stress.
 Let's begin by defining this common experience.
 If you're looking for immediate support in managing these feelings, an AI Mental Health can offer a helpful starting point.